sifophp/sifoweb/docs/download/index.md

 Clone/fork/download from github `RECOMMENDED`
 --------------------------------------------
-Either if you want to contribute back or not, here is the latest version of the framework, see [SIFO at Github] [GH].
+Either if you want to contribute back or not, here is the latest version of the framework, see [Sifo at Github] [GH].
 We recommend you to clone the project in your machine <a target="_blank" href="https://github.com/alombarte/SIFO" class="btn">Clone @ GitHub <i class="icon-refresh"></i></a> or issue the command:

-	# Clone the SIFO project into a folder called "sifo":
+	# Clone the Sifo project into a folder called "sifo":
 	git clone git://github.com/alombarte/SIFO.git sifo